anvitakashikar/CODSOFT/README.md

 # Portfolio
 Welcome to my Portfolio!
-This is my first project of my internship and my first Web Development Project, using frontend technologies.
+This is my first Web Development Project, using frontend technologies.
 In this project, I have used HTML, CSS and JavaScript.

 Here is the preview of my Website